 Hong Kong, China

-View of Victoria Harbour from The Peak, Hong Kong Island, — 20 October, 2004
+View over Hong Kong and Victoria Harbour from The Peak, — October 22, 2004

 This building was the third tallest in the world at time of photo; it is now in the top ten.

 My room, Hong Kong Island, — October 21, 2004